Get your card

 Rizon Card

 Rizon Card is a non-custodial, stablecoin-backed Visa prepaid debit card designed for users who want to spend USDC or USDT directly from their own wallet.
 It automatically converts stablecoins to local currency at the point of sale, eliminating the need for manual off-ramping or custodial deposits.
-Rizon targets crypto holders seeking everyday usability without compromising asset control, with instant virtual card issuance and Apple/Google Pay support.
-The card is currently available to verified users in the US and Latin America, with broader global access determined in-app.
+Rizon targets crypto holders seeking everyday usability without compromising asset control, with instant virtual and physical card issuance plus Apple/Google Pay support.
+The card is available to verified users who are residents of the US and Latin America, but can be used anywhere Visa is accepted in 110 countries.

-- Type: Visa prepaid debit (virtual; physical card coming soon)
+- Type: Visa prepaid debit (virtual and physical card available)

-- Key Feature: Fully non-custodial—users retain control of stablecoins until moment of spending
+- Key Feature: Fully non-custodial: users retain control of stablecoins via a Linked Wallet and Smart Contract until moment of spending

-- Standout Benefit: No staking or tier requirements; same features and limits for all users
+- Standout Benefit: No staking or tier requirements; same features and limits for all users; live RizPoints rewards and referral program, with up to 5% cashback on select transactions

-- Biggest Downside: Only supports USDC/USDT; physical card and rewards program not yet live
+- Biggest Downside: Only supports USDC/USDT; exact base rewards per purchase not fully documented

 Rizon Card is a non-custodial, stablecoin-backed Visa prepaid debit card designed for users who want to spend USDC or USDT directly from their own wallet.
 It automatically converts stablecoins to local currency at the point of sale, eliminating the need for manual off-ramping or custodial deposits.
-Rizon targets crypto holders seeking everyday usability without compromising asset control, with instant virtual card issuance and Apple/Google Pay support.
-The card is currently available to verified users in the US and Latin America, with broader global access determined in-app.
+Rizon targets crypto holders seeking everyday usability without compromising asset control, with instant virtual and physical card issuance plus Apple/Google Pay support.
+The card is available to verified users who are residents of the US and Latin America, but can be used anywhere Visa is accepted in 110 countries.

-- Type: Visa prepaid debit (virtual; physical card coming soon)
+- Type: Visa prepaid debit (virtual and physical card available)

-- Key Feature: Fully non-custodial—users retain control of stablecoins until moment of spending
+- Key Feature: Fully non-custodial: users retain control of stablecoins via a Linked Wallet and Smart Contract until moment of spending

-- Standout Benefit: No staking or tier requirements; same features and limits for all users
+- Standout Benefit: No staking or tier requirements; same features and limits for all users; live RizPoints rewards and referral program, with up to 5% cashback on select transactions

-- Biggest Downside: Only supports USDC/USDT; physical card and rewards program not yet live
+- Biggest Downside: Only supports USDC/USDT; exact base rewards per purchase not fully documented

 Reviewed by James Burr